VladMinzatu/performance-handbook/tools_overview/go.md

 ```
 defer profile.Start(profile.TraceProfile, profile.Path(".")).Stop()
 ```

-It comes with its own UI to view thread and goroutine timelines.
-After running, `go tool trace trace.out`

 Can also be exported to Prometheus as metrics accessible through the metrics endpoint (e.g. https://github.com/MadhavJivrajani/gse - essentially it runs a go program with `GODEBUG=schedtrace=10 <binary>` and then it scans the stderr for "SCHED" and then parses those traces to extract metrics and pushes them to prometheus).